Georgina Frost: Career and court appeals

-Healy discovered that a law lord, Lord Shaw, was amenable to the application of the Scottish practice which allowed for an appeal to be brought in forma pauperis.
+Healy discovered that a judge, Lord Shaw, was amenable to the application of the Scottish practice which allowed for an appeal to be brought in forma pauperis.
 In this case, Frost would incur no legal costs if she failed in her appeal.
 She then brought her appeal to the House of Lords for a hearing on 27 April 1920.
 By this point the Sex Disqualification (Removal) Act 1919 was law, and removed the legal bar to her appointment.
 Due to this change, the Lord Chancellor, Lord Birkenhead instead adjourned the case in order to make contact with the Lord Lieutenant so that retrospective approval could be granted to Frost.
 Upon the agreement of counsel, Frost was appointed in April 1920, thus making her the first woman to hold public office in the United Kingdom of Great Britain and Ireland.

 Her appointment was short-lived, as in 1923 the Irish Free State abolished her job.
 However, those years were marked by the Irish Civil War, which saw Frost held at gunpoint by the IRA, saw the Newmarket-on-Fergus petty sessions court house destroyed, and a raid on the local RIC barracks.

 Frost died on 6 December 1939 in at her home, Garna House, in Sixmilebridge.